top of page

 Job Tracker

-Lead UX Designer & UX Researcher
+Lead UX Designer I UX Researcher

 Applicationer aims to simplify the job application process by consolidating tracking and information in one centralized location.
 Instead of juggling multiple applications across various sites, Applicationer streamlines the entire process, ensuring that all active applications are organized and easily accessible.